vdcrea/symphony-members-vue/README.markdown

 Check out how to install [Symphony CMS](https://github.com/symphonycms/symphony-2)

-Open `manifest/config.php` with a code editor and find `'http-response-header-mappings'`.
-Add `'alloworigins' => 'Access-Control-Allow-Origin: *',` only during the dev to let you use webpack hot reload, remove it for prod.
+Pages from Symphony are used as an API response, so page type is `JSON` (add `alloworigins` to all your pages only during dev, to let webpack server access your local install, remove this type for production).

 Fill in all symphony preferences needed (email gateway, members).